ghiath2/adventure-game/README.md

 11. you can choose "Enable Automatic Deploys" if you want.
 12. Heroku will now deploy the site.

-The live link can be found here  [MOSAIC GIFTS](https://ghiath2.github.io/Mosaic-Gifts/)
+The live link can be found here  [ADVENTURE GAME](https://cave-adventure-game.herokuapp.com/)

 # Technologies
 1. Python